Yorgen Fenech: Business

-Criminal investigations
+Criminal prosecution

-Murder of Daphne Caruana Galizia
+Assassination of Daphne Caruana Galizia

-On 16 October 2017, investigative journalist Daphne Caruana Galizia died in a car bomb attack close to her home, attracting widespread local and international reactions.
+On 16 October 2017, investigative journalist Daphne Caruana Galizia was killed in a targeted car bomb attack close to her home, attracting widespread local and international reactions.
 In December 2017, three men were arrested in connection with the car bomb attack.
+Vince Muscat pleaded guilty in exchange for a reduced sentence and turned state witness.
+In October 2022, Brothers Alfred Degiorgio and George Degiorgio, pleaded guilty and were sentenced to 40 years in prison.
+(George Degior has since been condemned to life imprisonment for another murder).
+On 10 June 2025, Robert Agius and Jamie Vella were condemned to life imprisonment for supplying the bomb that was used to kill Daphne.

-In November 2019, Prime Minister Joseph Muscat announced a deal with Melvin Theuma, a suspected middleman in the murder.
+In November 2019, Prime Minister Joseph Muscat announced a deal with Melvin Theuma, the self-confessed middleman in the murder.
 Theuma was thought to be able to provide comprehensive information about the murder case and other crimes, and received a presidential pardon in exchange for information relating to the mastermind of the murder.

 A day after Theuma's arrest, Fenech attempted to leave Malta on his private yacht, with the Armed Forces of Malta intercepting and arresting him as a "person of interest" in the Caruana Galizia murder enquiry.
 Fenech went on to offer himself as a witness.
 He promised information about the murder case and other offenses, in exchange for immunity.
 The request was not granted.
 On 30 November 2019, an indictment was filed against Fenech, and he was accused of complicity in the murder of Caruana Galizia.
 Fenech pleaded not guilty.

 Six days after the arrest of Fenech, Keith Schembri resigned his government post as Chief of Staff, and was subsequently questioned by the police.
 Schembri was later released on police bail.

-The doctor Adrian Vella was also arrested for questioning.
+Yorgen Fenech's doctor, Adrian Vella, was also arrested for questioning.
 Vella's name also occurred in a number of companies registered or managed via Panama.
-He is said to have served as a secret messenger between Schembri and Fenech.
+He denies serving as a secret messenger between Schembri and Fenech.